tremby/snapmixer/README.md

 This is a console-based volume control for [Snapcast](https://github.com/badaix/snapcast).

-This is an initial version and is not yet configurable;
-it connects to a Snapcast server on the local machine at the default port.

 It is not yet very efficient or fast, but it works.

 It is not yet packaged for release.